albar965/littlenavmap-manual/src/en/USERPOINT.rst

 3          Ident                   Yes        Yes             Required only for Garmin and X-Plane export.
 Has to be an unique valid identifier with maximum of five characters for these exports.
 4          Latitude                Yes        No              Range from -90 to 90 degrees using dot `.` as decimal separator 5          Longitude               Yes        No              Range from -180 to 180 degrees using dot `.` as decimal separator.
-6          Altitude                No         Yes             Must be a valid number if used.
+6          Elevation               No         Yes             Must be a valid number if used.
 Unit is always feet.
 7          Magnetic declination    No         Yes             Ignored on import and set to a valid calculated value on export.
 8          Tags                    No         Yes             Free to use field.
 GUI has no special tag search.
 9          Description             No         Yes             Free to use field which allows line breaks.
 10         Region                  No         Yes             Two letter ICAO region of an userpoint or waypoint.
 Used for X-Plane export.
 Replaced with default value `ZZ` on X-Plane export if empty.
-11         Visible from            No         Yes             Defines from what zoom distance in nautical miles (shown on :doc:`STATUSBAR`) the userpoint is visible.
-Set to 250 nm if empty on import.
+11         Visible From            No         Yes             Defines from what zoom distance in NM (shown on :doc:`STATUSBAR`) the userpoint is visible.
+Set to 250 NM if empty on import.
-12         Last update timestamp   No         Yes             ISO date and time of last change.
+12         Last Edit               No         Yes             ISO date and time of last change.
 Format is independent of system date format settings.
 Format: `YYYY-MM-DDTHH:mm:ss`.
 Example: `2018-03-28T22:06:16.763`.
-Not editable in GUI.
+Not editable in the user interface.
+13         Import Filename         No         Yes             Full path and file name the userpoint was imported from.
+Not editable in the user interface.
 ========   =====================   ========   =============   ================================================================================================================================================================================

 .. _userpoints-xplane: